Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities

-First, let us consider the simplest scenario without any critical resistors, where the temperature dependence enters via thermal activation across insulating links.
+First, we consider the simplest scenario without any critical resistors, where the temperature dependence enters via thermal activation.
 In Fig.~\ref{fig3}(a), we present the evolution of resistance as a function of $g_0$ at different temperatures.
-It is clear that at any fixed value of $g_0$, the resistance should decrease as a function of increasing temperature due to the effect of thermal activation.
+It is clear that at any fixed value of $g_0$, the resistance should decrease as a function of increasing temperature due to thermal activation.
 Importantly, in this scenario there are no crossings, unlike the experimental data.
-Turning next to the setup that includes critical resistors, we show results for the evolution of resistance as a function of $g_0$ at different temperatures in Fig.~\ref{fig3}(b) and (c) in the absence and presence of thermally activated insulators, respectively.
-The traces corresponding to $T=0$ in both curves (violet), where $f_{\tn{critical}}=0$, are identical; the resistance diverges continuously upon approaching the bond-percolation threshold \cite{stauffer}.
+Turning next to the setup including critical resistors, we show results for resistance in Fig.~\ref{fig3}(b) and (c) in the absence and presence of thermally activated insulators, respectively.
+The traces corresponding to $T=0$ in both curves (violet), where $f_{\tn{critical}}=0$, are identical; the resistance diverges continuously upon approaching the percolation threshold \cite{stauffer}.
 Within this setup, the notion of a universal resistivity jump at the MIT even at asymptotically low temperatures is ill-defined.
 Notably, with increasing temperature, the resistance curves exhibit multiple crossing points (black arrows) just as the experimental results in Fig.~\ref{fig1}(c), which is tied crucially to the presence of the critical resistors with a temperature dependent, $f_{\tn{critical}}$ \cite{si}.

-In order to understand the origin of multiple crossings, recall that the percolation threshold is determined by the {\it total} fraction of resistors, $(f_{\rm{critical}}+f_{\rm{metal}})$.
-At $T=0$, $f_{\tn{metal}}$ is determined by the blue shaded region in the top panel of Fig.~\ref{fig3}(d).
-At finite $T$, $f_{\rm{critical}}\sim T^{1/\nu z}$, the width of the critical fan associated with the underlying clean fixed-point.
-Thus, at finite $T$, the percolation threshold is determined by the total area of the blue and red shaded regions in the bottom panel of Fig.~\ref{fig3}(d).
+To understand the origin of multiple crossings, recall that $p_c$ is determined by the {\it total} fraction of resistors, $(f_{\rm{critical}}+f_{\rm{metal}})$.
+At $T=0$, $f_{\tn{metal}}$ is determined by the blue region in the top panel of Fig.~\ref{fig3}(d).
+At finite $T$, $f_{\rm{critical}}\sim T^{1/\nu z}$, the width of the QC fan associated with the underlying clean fixed-point.
+Thus, at finite $T$, $p_c$ is determined by the total area of the blue and red regions in the bottom panel of Fig.~\ref{fig3}(d).
 As a function of increasing temperature, as the area of the red region increases, the position of the critical point $g_0$ also changes.
-This leads to the multiple crossing points, instead of a single crossing, as shown in the calculated resistance curves in Figs.~\ref{fig3}(b) and (c), in line with the experimental observations.
+This leads to the multiple crossing points.